bangerth/biharmonic/readme.md

 _c=w/k_ that is constant, but instead one that depends on the frequency of the wave.
 On the other hand, we can compute wave speeds for the extreme cases where either _D=0_ or _T=0_, i.e., for a pure membrane or pure plate.
-We can then take the minimum of the two as an indication of how fast a wave would traverse the medium:
+We can then take the maximum of the two as an indication of how fast a wave would traverse the medium:
 ```
   c = max{ sqrt{ T / (rho h) }, sqrt{ D k^2 / (rho h) } }